bradyjoslin/bradyjoslin.com/content/blog/ms-teams-webhook-bot/index.md

 wrangler secret put SECRET
 ```

-Teams sends a POST request with an HMAC signature that contains information about the message to the worker when the bot is @mentioned.
+Teams sends an HMAC signed POST request that contains information about the message to the worker when the bot is @mentioned.
 The worker first verifies the webhook signature using the `SECRET` variable.

 ```javascript
 function verifySignature(body, signature) {